 Regardless of season, it can get pretty cold at night on the Inca Trail (as seen on the temperature chart above).
 The coldest months coincide with the dry popular trekking season of May through September.
 During this time sub-zero temperatures are common at night.
 We recommend a four season bag for all year round with a rating of -10 C (14F).
 During the dry shoulder months of March-April and October-November you can get away with a three season bag (-4 C / 25F).
 December, January and February are very wet and not great for trekking.
 Visiting Machu Picchu by train is fine, but we would not recommend a trekking / camping trip at this time of the year.

-Mummy shaped sleeping bags are the best as they are designed to fit the contours of your body and hence provide great insulation.
+Mummy-shaped sleeping bags are the best as they are designed to fit the contours of your body and hence provide great insulation.
 Sleeping bags that have an insulated hood and draw-chord are great.
 Another useful feature is a two-way zipping system that allows for easy unzipping at both ends.

-Insulated Sleeping Mat (Optional)
+Sleeping Mat (Optional)

 Sleeping Bag Liner (Optional)

-If you decide to go for a three season sleeping bag or rent a sleeping bag in Cusco, it worth bringing with a sleeping bag liner for additional insulation should temperatures get really cold at night.
+If you decide to go for a three season sleeping bag or rent a sleeping bag in Cusco, it’s worth bringing a sleeping bag liner for additional insulation should temperatures get really cold at night.
 Go for one that is mummy-shaped so that it fits your sleeping bag contours.
 Here are some good and affordable options.

 Inflatable Pillow (Optional)

 A simple inflatable pillow can come in handy if you are one of those people that needs a soft surface to rest your head.
 Alternatively just stuff the hood of your sleeping bag with some spare clothing.

 It can get a little loud at the various camps.
 If you are a light sleeper basic ear plugs will prove to be very effective in giving you an uninterrupted nights rest